About

 There will be no face to face interviews.
 Once you have applied and paid the application fee, you will receive instructions for accessing the video interview process.
 If you do not receive instructions for accessing the video interview process by late January, please contact our office at (306) 966-6368 or by email at pn-admissions@usask.ca.

-To prepare for the Personal Interview, the College encourages all applicants to investigate the profession of Pharmacy.
-Although the specific focus of the individual Interview questions may shift from year to year, you should be prepared to discuss why you have selected nutrition as your choice of health care profession, your exposure to the profession, and how you perceive the role of the pharmacist.
+To prepare for the Personal Video Interview, the college encourages all applicants to investigate the profession of pharmacy.
+Although the specific focus of the individual interview questions may shift from year to year, you should be prepared to discuss why you have selected nutrition as your choice of health care profession, your exposure to the profession, and how you perceive the role of the pharmacist.

 5. English language proficiency